marklister/product-collections/README.md

 ###Philosophy

 The scala collection library has a logic revolving around `zip` and `unzip`.
-Product-collections extends that logic to arities greater than 2 in a logical and consistent way.
-In my opinion `unzip3` and similar methods should not exist in the collections library; rather there should be methods like product-collection's`flatZip` and `_1` ... `_N` which perform the same function but in a consistent way across all arities.
+Product-collections extends that logic to arities greater than 2 in a logical and consistent way.  `unzip3` and similar methods seem a bit kludgy compared to `flatZip` and `_1` ... `_N` which perform the same function but in a consistent way across all arities.

-The addition of these methods make the standard collection library a viable and very easy to use 2D data framework.
+The addition of these methods makes the standard collection library a viable and very easy to use 2D data framework.

-The learning curve is negligible because you simply need to think of the collection either as a tuple of Sequences or a Sequence of tuples, whichever you require at the time.
+The learning curve is negligible because you simply need to think of the collection either as a tuple of sequences or a sequence of tuples, whichever you require at the time.
  .
 ###Sample Project

 See [product-collections-example](https://github.com/marklister/product-collections-example).
 The example is about 25 lines of code; it loads stock prices from csv and plots these prices against the 250 period moving average.

 ### Dependency Info